filobedo/tropico/README.md

 # EL PRESIDENTE

 El Presidente is a game inspired by Tropico and Reigns.
 Your playing a furture dictator newly elected president.
-You will have to grow your island.
+You will have to grow your island through your choices within multiple events.

 ## Installation